 Volunteers around the world come in all shapes, sizes, races, and ages.
 Many organizations are thrilled to welcome the contributions of their volunteers, from the young to the young at heart.
 If you are over the age of 50, this guide is for you!

-Volunteer programs are very flexible in length; seniors can commit to as little as a couple of weeks to as long as a couple of years.
+Volunteer programs are very flexible in length; older adults can commit to as little as a couple of weeks to as long as a couple of years.
 Whether you want to volunteer in Europe or Africa, by yourself or in a group, volunteering abroad can be the adventure you crave, while you reach out to help others in need.
 There is something out there for any healthy individual, regardless of age.

 Community and Care Projects: Community and care projects involve working with all ages in community centers, orphanages, and health care centers.
-Senior volunteers develop activities, teach, assist in feeding, cleaning and health care, and provide mentoring and support.
+Older volunteers develop activities, teach, assist in feeding, cleaning and health care, and provide mentoring and support.

 Another aspect of community projects involve participating in art and media related projects, such as photography, editing and writing, journalism, and filmmaking.
 These projects help raise awareness about what’s going on with the community to the greater world.
 Another example of a community project is helping the locals with the establishment and the tending of a community garden.

-Conservation: For senior volunteers who love animals and the environment, a conservation project may be the adventure they seek.
+Conservation: For older adult volunteers who love animals and the environment, a conservation project may be the adventure they seek.
 Volunteers contribute to research, use photography to raise awareness about conservation efforts, and work with animal rehabilitation.
 Volunteers can also work in botanical gardens, in developing more garden projects, giving tours, and performing maintenance of the garden.

 Central and South America: Demand is always high for volunteers of all ages in Central and South America.
 In tourist destinations, such as Cusco, Peru, there are individuals in the tourism industry who want to learn English.
 Likewise, there is opportunity to help in preserving the history and culture of the Incas through archaeology.
 In the bustling cities, such as Buenos Aires, senior volunteers can use their life experiences and knowledge to reach out and make a difference in community centers and orphanages.
 Also, no matter the region, qualified medical volunteers are always in demand to help in hospitals and clinics everywhere.

 Asia: In Asia, there is always a large demand to learn English and there are community centers and orphanages where children and teenagers need guidance and support.
 Also, it’s a culture that greatly respects elders for their experience and wisdom.
-Senior volunteers can work in various Asian countries, such as China, Thailand, and Vietnam.
+Older volunteers can work in various Asian countries, such as China, Thailand, and Vietnam.

 Planning Your Trip